Academic Achievement Center (AAC)

 Hours of Availability

 Undergraduate students interested in using the AAC should consult the ALAC ATOMS page for specific hours of operation.
-The center is closed on Sundays and national holidays, as well as during August, winter break and spring break.
+The center is closed on Saturdays and national holidays, as well as during August, winter break and spring break.